faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

       - if you don't care about latency so much you can set larger `batch.size` and `linger.ms` to increase throughput
       - if you care about latency, set `linger.ms` to limit the maximum batching time
       - if your app has low throughput, setting too large `batch.size` and too small `linger.ms` may end up in sending mostly empty batches.
-Each batch consumes constant memory (`batch.size`) from a memory pool which is not reclaimed until the batch is sent.
+Additionaly, each batch consumes constant memory (`batch.size`) from a memory pool which is not reclaimed until the batch is sent.
 Running out of memory will block the producer until memory is freed
       - monitor the batching so you can react accordingly - this will be covered in the monitoring section.
 5. **Sending**